cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 in Industry 4.0.
-The application of Digital Twin technology in the networking field is meant to develop various rich network applications and realize efficient and cost effective data driven network management and accelerate network innovation.
+The application of Digital Twin technology in the networking field is meant to develop various rich network applications and realize efficient and cost effective data driven network management, and accelerate network innovation.

 This document presents an overview of the concepts of Digital Twin Network, provides the basic definitions and a reference architecture,